Secular Spirituality

 Thankfully, God gives me the freedom to learn about this holy relationship at my own pace, but too often the world does not.
 The world limits me with it's incredibly strong pull to measure and compare myself to other things and people by placing them either below me or above me - behind me or ahead of me - worse than me or better than me.
 And, the world limits me by telling me that "you need more."
 It says that I am lacking and I need to improve.

 Ultimately, this is not the worlds fault because I unconsciously agreed to this belief - I unconsciously allowed the feeling of it into myself.
 I'm learning though that as I own up to this quiet agreement that I made, I'm more empowered to change it.
-Being that I quietly agreed to feeling like a victim, I am then more capable of choosing NOT to feel like a victim.
+Being that I am the one who quietly agreed to feeling like a victim, I am then more capable of choosing NOT to feel like a victim.
 This is a warm feeling.

 Relatively though, on the human level, it sure FEELS like the world is at fault and I am a victim to it.
 On some days the gravity of feeling/being a victim is so extremely powerful, I don't really feel like expanding into empowerment.
 It is not what I honestly want because it's not what I'm feeling.
 "I am alone and afraid in a world I never made."
 This is a cold feeling.